sravan-kumar-ta/django-bot-server-tutorial/README.md

-# django-bot-server-tutorial
+# Django-bot-server

-Accompanying repository for a seminar on creating a django based bot server that uses django-channels for  WebSockets connection.
-This borrows heavily from the code at https://github.com/andrewgodwin/channels-examples
+> Django based bot server that uses django-channels for  WebSockets connection.

-# What is this useful for?

-- Get an idea how to get django-channels working
-- Get some sample code for a simple working front end that uses web sockets for a connection

-# How to use this branch

-This part of the seminar involves installing and getting started with django channels.
+> I forked this project from https://github.com/vaisaghvt/django-bot-server-tutorial

+### My contributions...:
+* *Modify it instead of text-inputs to buttons*
+* *Create models in Postgres database*
+* *Store the number of calls per user*
+* *Shows all calls made by the user*
+* *Modify the database to add new bots from the database*

+# getting started

 To get this running, simply run the the following

 ## Step 1: Install requirements.txt